Logo fishing for carp

 Tactics When Fishing for Carp Near Snags or Trees

 When fishing snags, tree lines or next to awkward features you will generally have more success if you place the rig tight under the tree coverage, or very close to the snag during the day.
-The reason is that many carp tend to hold up right under the trees, or directly in the snags during daylight hours.
-This may be because there is noise and/or a disturbance, or probably due to the general angling pressure from anglers.
+The reason is that many carp, especially in pressured waters, tend to hold up tight under the trees, or directly in the snags during daylight hours.
+This may be because there is noise and/or a disturbances, or probably due to the general angling pressure from fishermen.
 Whatever the reason, carp prefer to hold up in “safe” areas where they rarely get caught.

 In the past, I have placed effective carp fishing rigs up to 6 feet away from hanging trees when casting to the opposite bank, and on many occasions, have not caught all day.
 Yet, as soon as I have managed to get the rig right under the tree, I have caught carp almost immediately.
 This has happened to me on numerous occasions when fishing to both snags and trees.
 Even when fishing against islands, I have sometimes had to cast right against the island bank in order to get action during the day.